 The ATK version of the Cannondale MX400.

 The ill-fated, overweight, hard-starting, undersprung, unreliable 2001 Cannondale MX400 was the most notorious reverse cylinder design ever made.
+They were ahead of their time in relationship to the 2020 Yamaha YZ450F, but way behind the times on execution.
 After investing $80 million in its failed motorsports venture, bicycle manufacturer Cannondale filed for bankruptcy in January 2003.
 ATK bought the rights to the reverse cylinder and even produce ATK bikes with the reverse cylinder design for awhile.

 The Synergy Q450.

 In 2004 the Synergy Motorsports Q450 showed a reverse cylinder, 445cc, fuel-injected, electric-start, carbon fiber-framed four-stroke at the Indianapolis Interbike and Cologne Intermot shows.
 The bike never saw production and was mysteriously stolen from the show floor in Europe.

 In 2010 Ossa revealed a prototype 272cc reverse cylinder, two-stroke engine.
 The fact that the Ossa TR 280i trials bike had an electronic-injection system enabled Ossa’s engineers to redistribute various parts without being constrained by the position of the traditional carburetor.
 “Sometimes the injection system has been put in the same place as the carburetor would have gone, with the fuel tank at the top of the bike, without considering the option of finding a new position for it.
 Ossa factory let me start from scratch and that was a determining factor in taking on this project,” says Ossa designer Josep Serra.

 The Ossa expansion chamber has a snail-like design.
 The air filter is in the white airbox behind the radiators.